Dezaemon 3D

-Dezaemon 3D (デザエモン3D) is a video game and game editor for Nintendo 64.
-It was released only in Japan in 1998.
-It is part of the Dezaemon series that started on the Famicom.
+is a vertical scrolling shooter video game and game creation system developed and published by Athena for the Nintendo 64 in 1998.
+It is a spin-off of the Dezaemon series.

 The game editor allows players to design their own shooting levels similar to those shown in Star Soldier: Vanishing Earth.
 The game has many options, such as creating the stage boss or adding a custom soundtrack for each level.
 It was originally developed alongside an ultimately unreleased accompanying expansion disk title for the 64DD.

 It includes two sample games: "SOLID GEAR", and "USAGI-san" (Mr. Rabbit).

 An English fan translation patch was released in 2024.

 Reception

 N64 Magazine noted the difficulty of use in English "without any English instructions", but that "as Solid Gear ably demonstrates, Dezaemon is perfectly capable of producing a commercial-standard shooter", and that "given an English translation...we'd buy it just for the music editor."
 While IGN64 did not give it a full review, their coverage called it a "high quality creativity app" and placed it second on their list of "Top Nintendo 64 Imports" after Sin & Punishment, lamenting that Nintendo did not give it a US release.